 Note: The next times, it is not required to rebuild the module if source code files have been modified.
-The content of src/main/java and src/main/resources folders are automatically compiled by mmm run command before running the Simulator.
+The content of src/main/java and src/main/java and src/main/resources folders are automatically compiled by mmm run command before running the Simulator.